dataliterate/data-populator/README.md

 Please report bugs, observations and ideas as [issues](https://github.com/preciousforever/sketch-data-populator/issues).
 Also, please don't share the plugin at the moment.
 We're going to release it but we would like to adjust a few things first.

-This is another collaboration between [Lukas Ondrej](https://github.com/lukas77me) from Brighton, United Kingdom and [precious design studio](http://precious-forever.com/) in Hamburg, Germany.
+This is another precious collaboration between [Lukas Ondrej](https://github.com/lukas77me) from ~~Brighton~~ Eastbourne, UK and [precious design studio](http://precious-forever.com/) in Hamburg, Germany.

 ## How to use …